kottans/cs-2019-homeworks/README.md

 ## How to Submit a task

-- When your are done with a task, save code and/or text into a relevant folder under your name and course and make a pull-request.
+- When your are done with a task, save code and/or text into a relevant folder under your name and course.

   See example file structure you are expected to have below: